William Shakespeare: Authorship

 Around 230 years after Shakespeare's death, doubts began to be expressed about the authorship of the works attributed to him.
-Proposed alternative candidates include Francis Bacon, Christopher Marlowe, and Edward de Vere, 17th Earl of Oxford.
+Proposed alternative candidates include Francis Bacon, Christopher Marlowe and Edward de Vere, 17th Earl of Oxford.
 Several "group theories" have also been proposed.
 All but a few Shakespeare scholars and literary historians consider it a fringe theory, with only a small minority of academics who believe that there is reason to question the traditional attribution, but interest in the subject, particularly the Oxfordian theory of Shakespeare authorship, continues into the 21st century.

 Religion

 Shakespeare conformed to the official state religion, but his private views on religion have been the subject of debate.
 Shakespeare's will uses a Protestant formula, and he was a confirmed member of the Church of England, where he was married, his children were baptised, and where he is buried.

-Some scholars claim that members of Shakespeare's family were Catholics, at a time when practising Catholicism in England was against the law.
+Some scholars are of the view that members of Shakespeare's family were Catholics, at a time when practising Catholicism in England was against the law.
 Shakespeare's mother, Mary Arden, certainly came from a pious Catholic family.
 The strongest evidence might be a Catholic statement of faith signed by his father, John Shakespeare, found in 1757 in the rafters of his former house in Henley Street.
 However, the document is now lost and scholars differ as to its authenticity.
-In 1591, the authorities reported that John Shakespeare had missed church "for fear of process for debt", a common Catholic excuse.
-In 1606, the name of William's daughter Susanna appears on a list of those who failed to attend Easter communion in Stratford.
+In 1591 the authorities reported that John Shakespeare had missed church "for fear of process for debt", a common Catholic excuse.
+In 1606 the name of William's daughter Susanna appears on a list of those who failed to attend Easter communion in Stratford.

 Other authors argue that there is a lack of evidence about Shakespeare's religious beliefs.
 Scholars find evidence both for and against Shakespeare's Catholicism, Protestantism, or lack of belief in his plays, but the truth may be impossible to prove.

+In 1934, Rudyard Kipling published a short story in The Strand Magazine, "Proofs of Holy Writ", postulating that Shakespeare had helped to polish the prose of the King James Bible, published in 1611.

 Sexuality

 Few details of Shakespeare's sexuality are known.
-At 18, he married 26-year-old Anne Hathaway, who was pregnant.
+At 18 he married 26-year-old Anne Hathaway, who was pregnant.
 Susanna, the first of their three children, was born six months later on 26 May 1583.
 Over the centuries, some readers have posited that Shakespeare's sonnets are autobiographical, and point to them as evidence of his love for a young man.
 Others read the same passages as the expression of intense friendship rather than romantic love.
 The 26 so-called "Dark Lady" sonnets, addressed to a married woman, are taken as evidence of heterosexual liaisons.